Uzezi’s Tarot

 “Oui, Audrey knows about Lagos,” Marc said.
 He had spent two years there as a paramedic, driving an ambulance for Médecins sans Frontières.

-“It was at a party honouring MSF at the French Embassy,” Uzezi said, “it was the usual for Lagos, expats mixing with vip locals, and I was hanging out in the garden with some friends…”
+“It was at a party honouring MSF at the French Embassy,” Uzezi said, “it was the usual scene in Lagos, expats mixing with local society bigwigs, and I was hanging out in the garden with some friends…”

 “You were invited to a party at the French embassy?”
 Audrey interrupted, “that’s pretty fuKool.
 I’ve never been invited to anything like that.”